Barley to Brewery Skagit Valley Bicycle Tour

 • Behind the scenes view of brewing, fermenting & bottling craft beers

-• Enjoy a scrumptious locally-sourced picnic lunch while tasting ales brewed with native yeast at Garden Path Fermentation.
+• Locally-sourced picnic lunch while tasting ales brewed with native yeast at Garden Path Fermentation

-Prefer to set up this trip as a private group tour on the dates of your choice?
-Call us at 360-966-4059 or visit our custom trip page HERE.
+To set up this trip as a custom tour, call us at 360-472-3749 or visit our custom trip page

 • Behind the scenes tours at Skagit Valley Malting and two different breweries in Skagit county